markhuot/craftql/README.md

 A drop-in [GraphQL](http://graphql.org) server for your [Craft CMS](https://craftcms.com/) implementation.
 With zero configuration, _CraftQL_ allows you to access all of Craft's features through a familiar GraphQL interface.

-**Note:**, this plugin may or may not become a paid add-on when the Craft Plugin store becomes available. <strike>Buyer</strike> Downloader beware.

 <hr>

 ## Examples